U.S. flag

 Phase 1: Concept

-Propose an idea to improve U.S. Census data sources.
-In Spring 2023, ten of the most innovative and promising ideas were awarded $10,000 each and invited to join the Phase 2 cohort.
+Propose a technology, method, or alternative data source to improve U.S. Census Bureau data.
+Teams with the most innovative and promising ideas will be awarded $10,000 and an invitation to join the Phase 2 StatVentures cohort.

 Phase 2: Roadmap

-Iterate on your idea from Phase 1, with insight and feedback from supply chain data experts.
-Teams will be challenged to develop a clear implementation roadmap and articulate a value proposition.
-Finalists with the most promising roadmaps will receive awards to move to Phase 3.
+Iterate on your concept note from Phase 1, with insight and feedback from Census Bureau experts.
+Teams are challenged to develop a clear implementation roadmap and articulate a value proposition.
+Finalists with the most promising roadmaps will receive awards and be invited to join the Phase 3 cohort.
 Missed Phase 1?
-Don’t worry, new “walk on” teams have the opportunity to join in Phases 2 and 3.
+Don’t worry, new “walk-on” teams have the opportunity to join in Phase 2.

 Phase 3: Test